Infant Formula Quality | Baby Milk Powder Quality| Chief Ethics and Compliance Officer

-The challenge before all executives is to achieve a balance between tailoring the CECO job to an organization’s unique characteristics while also providing the CECO with the necessary authority and tools.
+The challenge before all executives, particularly senior executives in sensitive industries such as Infant Formula manufacturing, is to achieve a balance between tailoring the CECO job to an organization’s unique characteristics while also providing the CECO with the necessary authority and tools.

 The Bottom Line: CECOs Add Value